tidev/ti.admob/ios/documentation/view.md

 The user's gender for the purpose of determining ad delivery.
 This should be "male" or "female", in lower case.

-### object keywords
+### string keywords

-Dictionary object containing Keywords used to determine ad delivery.
+Keywords used to determine ad delivery.

 ### object location